arctir/proctor/README.md

 ## How it works

-Under the hood, proctor leverages our library plib, which evolving into a operating-system agnostic way to expose details of the processes on a given introspects procfs on Linux hosts.
+Under the hood, proctor leverages our library plib, which is evolving into an operating-system agnostic method to expose details of the processes.
+Currently it introspects procfs on Linux hosts.
 Over time, this will expand to:

 * Windows
 * FreeBSD